 Other treatments that are more conservative could include:

-- Orthopedic bed – Give your dog an orthopedic bed for support where she sleeps or relaxes.
-This can help with stiffness and pain.
+Provide an orthopedic bed for support where your dog sleeps or relaxes.
+This can help with stiffness and pain, but it won’t eliminate them entirely.

 Diagnosis of Canine Osteoarthritis